vub-dl/u-cmab/README.md

-# Individual-treatment-effect optimisation in dynamic environments
+# Treatment effect optimisation in dynamic environments
 ## Overview
 Code is split in simulation code, found in the folder `simulation-code` and code for the experiments, found in the folder `u-cmab`.